walt-id/waltid-identity/waltid-libraries/protocols/waltid-openid4vc-wallet-mobile/docs/recovery-testing.md

 repeating the uninstall.

 iOS uninstall does not establish Keychain loss, so the harness rejects that operation.
-Physical iPhone testing needs an appropriately signed host and remains outside this simulator runner.
+Physical iOS device testing needs an appropriately signed host and remains outside this simulator runner.

 ## Evidence boundaries